Tanger Outlets Washington

-The complex is situated on a hillside overlooking The Meadows Racetrack and Casino.
+The complex is situated on a hillside overlooking Hollywood Casino At The Meadows.
 As a destination outlet center, it competes with Grove City Premium Outlets, which is located an hour and ten minutes north of it.
 Both outlets are right off Interstate 79.

 The construction of the outlet benefited from tax-increment financing (TIF).
 In a TIF, municipalities and school districts waive off future tax revenues to subsidize redevelopment, infrastructure, other projects that improve a community, or job development.
 The complex brought short-term construction and permanent retail jobs to the county, and benefits restaurants, hotels and service businesses in the area.
 The tax abatement plan allowed Tanger Outlets Washington to spend millions developing the infrastructure, including building roads and moving a power line, instead of paying taxes.
 The subsidies do not come directly out of a municipality or school district’s budget.
 At the time, some people in the area expressed concerns about possible negative impacts on roads and public services, while others looked to the benefits of economic development.